AppliedStat/AppliedStat.github.io/_teaching/2019F-teaching4-thesis.md

 IE-62888 is a research course for Master/PhD-level graduate and IE-85641 is a research course for Master-level graduate for Industrial Graduate College.

 Description
 ======
-+ TBA
-+ TBA
++ The purpose of this course is to complete a capstone-type project and learn how to write his or her own thesis.
++ The student who takes this course should defend his or her thesis eventually.

 Objectives
 ======
-Upon successful completion of this course, students will be able to:
+Upon successful completion of this course, students will be able to carry out their own research and write reports including journal publications.
-1. TBA